unitreerobotics/unitree_ros2/README.md

-After compiling cyclonedds, a few ROS2 dependencies are required for compiling the `unitree_api`, `unitree_go` and `unitree_hg` packages on the `cyclonedds_ws` workspace.
-Thus, source the environment of ROS2 before compiling the packages:
+After compiling cyclonedds, a few ROS2 dependencies are required for compiling the `unitree_api`, `unitree_go` and `unitree_hg` packages on the `cyclonedds_ws` workspace, therefore source the environment of ROS2 before compiling the packages:

 ```bash